TTeesting/go-swan-client/README.md

        {"id":1,"jsonrpc":"2.0","result":"0xf1c622"}
 ```
 ### 2.2 RPC Command Service
-Query chain height and wallet balance by using subcommands under `rpc` provided by `swan-client`.
+The RPC command can help you query the latest chain height and wallet balance, the cases of Ethereum and Binance Smart Chain are as follows:

- -  Ethereum Mainnet Example:
+ -  (1) Ethereum Mainnet Example:
 ```
 # query the current height
 $ swan-client rpc height --chain ETH